slskd/slskd/docs/config.md

 The `leechers` built-in group contains users that have not been explicitly added to a user-defined group, are not privileged, and have shared file and/or directory counts less than the configured `thresholds` for the group.
 By default, users must share at least one directory with one file to avoid being identified as leechers.

 The `privileged` built-in is used to prioritize users who have purchased privileges on the Soulseek network.
 This groups is not configurable, has a priority of 0 (the highest), a strategy of `FirstInFirstOut`, and can use any number of slots up to the global limit.
+Users in this group are also not subject to any limits; they can enqueue any number of files they wish.

 It is impossible to explicitly assign users to these built-in groups, but the priority, number of slots, speed, and queue strategy can be adjusted (excluding `privileged`).